BarneyMurray/a-day-in-the-park/README.md

 # pigeon simulator

-pigeons, leaves, and one rat, simulated with p5.js
+pigeons, leaves, and one rat, animated with p5.js

 see code for attributions of art/javascript snippets where applicable